filecoin-project/fvm-specs/04-evm-mapping.md

 3. For FVM native actors, the preimage is sender || nonce || # of actors created during message execution.
 4. For EVM foreign actors, the preimage is inherited from CREATE and CREATE2.

-Note that preimages are not user-controlled, but some subcomponents of it could be (e.g. in EVM CREATE2).
+Note that preimages are not user-controlled, but some constituents of them may be (e.g. EVM CREATE2 opcode).

 **Resulting address space taxonomy**